What is the difference between fluoxetine and duloxetine

 Fluoxetine works by increasing the levels of serotonin in the brain by blocking its reabsorption, thereby improving mood, sleep, appetite, and energy levels.
 On the other hand, duloxetine works by increasing the levels of both serotonin and norepinephrine in the brain, which helps regulate emotions, pain perception, and stress responses.

-See also Duloxetine lc ms
+See also Duloxetine induced hyponatremia

 This difference in mechanism of action leads to variations in their therapeutic effects and potential side effects.
 While fluoxetine is primarily used to treat depression, obsessive-compulsive disorder (OCD), panic disorder, and bulimia nervosa, duloxetine is commonly prescribed for depression, anxiety disorders, fibromyalgia, chronic pain, and neuropathic pain.